adamhatton/john-breedon-bass-tuition-pp4/README.md

 - The homepage also contains a contact form that any visitor can use to send a message to the tutor
 - As it is on the home page, when the user selects the 'Contact' navlink there is a script in place to scroll the view to the form
 - The form implements bootstrap floating fields via the django crispy forms `crispy-bootstrap5` library
 - Name, Email and Message are required, but the Phone is not.
 However, if a user enters an invalid phone number the form will not submit and they will be asked to enter a valid one.
-This is because the field is a `PhoneNumberField` was implemented via the django `phonenumber-field` library
+This is because the field is a `PhoneNumberField` implemented via the django `phonenumber-field` library
 - When a message is sent, the user gets a success message, providing them with instant feedback about their actions
 - On submission, a contact message is generated in the database and accessible by the site admin